gaetanlop/Commonlit-Readability-Competition/README.md

 * 07/06/2021-08/06/2021: create a simple training script for BERT.
 * 08/06/2021: Add Multi Sample Dropout based on this paper https://arxiv.org/pdf/1905.09788.pdf
-* 12/06/2021: Read the paper https://arxiv.org/pdf/1905.05583.pdf + creation of custom Pytorch Trainer and vealuator for Roberta.
+* 12/06/2021: Read the paper https://arxiv.org/pdf/1905.05583.pdf + creation of custom Pytorch Trainer and Evaluator for Roberta.
 Pipeline finished.
 * 13/06/2021: Bert pretraining on our corpus.
 Still did not succeed to do it.
 Will finish it tomorrow.
-* 14/06/2021: I will create a script to validate multiple times in one epoch + pretrain bert on corpus.
+* 14/06/2021: Create a Script to validate the model mutlitple times in one epoch to fight against instability

 ## Things to try